 Is Primary 1 registration an orderly system or vale of tears?
-It depends on your citizenship status and what year your eldest child entered Singapore Public Schools.
-In my almost five years in Singapore there have been several major shifts in the registration process, which have most Singaporeans, Permanent Residents, and expats flustered by this labrynthine process.
+It depends on your citizenship status and what year your eldest child entered Singapore Public Schools

-What has remained unchanged is that from late June through early August, K2 parents will be running around in various states of distress as they jump through hoops trying to get their child into the best school for their family.
+What has remained unchanged is that from late June through early August each year, K2 parents run around in various states of distress as they jump through hoops trying to get their child into the best school for their family.

 We know we’re lucky — expatriates without PR status are in the riskiest position when it comes to Primary 1 admission.
 Phase 3 is the final application phase, and the number of seats left by that point in the admissions process fluctuates wildly from year to year.

-I spoke with the MOE in preparation for this article and they told me that last year, not all phase three applicants were accepted.
+I spoke with the MOE in preparation for this article and they told me that in recent years, not all phase three applicants were accepted.
 This was not the first time this had happened in the last five years, and I would expect it to be an ongoing trend.
-It’s worth noting that 2019 is a dragon baby year (kids born in 2012).
-The likelihood of getting rejected is all but guaranteed as the local student dragon cohort will be massive as always.

-The process, as of 2014, is that Phase 3 families apply in late August, but will not be notified until early November, just a few weeks before Primary 1 orientation.
+Non-PR Phase 3 families register their interest in early June, but will not be notified until late October, just a few weeks before Primary 1 orientation.
 A rejection will leave you with little time to find an alternative solution.
 Check out the Facebook group Singapore Expats in Local Schools for as much up-to-date information as you can hope to find.

 When we applied for Permanent Residency, we were told that we would receive an answer between April 1 and June 1 of 2014.
 We assumed we’d have our answer from the Immigration and Checkpoints Authority of Singapore in time to get all our ducks in a row.
 I used the Onemap application and identified the five primary schools within 2km of our home.
 I had more than six months to fill before I knew what our residency status would be and what phase we would be registering in, and I did not use this time well.